The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-2/lesson-1-types_values_operators/type-coercion.md

   !!foo; // false;
   ```

-## Type Coercion
+## The Rules of Automatic Type Coercion
 One of the most controversial features of JavaScript is _type coercion_.

 In other programming languages, attempting to perform operations on incompatible data types will raise an error.
-JavaScript on the otherhand is lenient.
-The language will make an assumption based on a predefined set of rules to determine how it could implicitly change (or _coerce_) the data type into one that the operation can be performed on.
-Though, you may be thinking, "Oh how nice of you, JavaScript.
-Thanks for letting me be lazy with my types 💪🏽", it actually can turn out to be a major headache when type coercion leaves you with unexpected results.
-For example:
+Instead, JavaScript will try to make it work.
+But this can give us some unexpected results:

 ```javascript
 > "100" + 1 // "1001"
 > ba" + + "Marcy Lab School" + "a" // "baNaNa"
 > true + 100 // 101
 ```

+The language will make an assumption based on a **predefined set of rules** to determine how it could _coerce_ (force to change) the data type into one that the operation can be performed on.

-Want to see more JS silliness, check out this ridiculously funny [lightning talk video](https://archive.org/details/wat_destroyallsoftware).
+> Want to see more JS silliness?
+Check out this funny [lightning talk video](https://www.destroyallsoftware.com/talks/wat).

-The good news is that, as odd as JavaScript type coercion may be, you can understand most (but, unfortunately, not all) of its oddities by remembering few important rules.
-Let's learn more about them below:
 #### **Rule 0** - Number Conversion Rules of Thumb:
 * If it looks like a number, it gets cast as a number.
   ```javascript